saurabh0719/constable/README.md

 ### How does it work?

 The `constable.trace` decorator uses Python's Abstract Syntax Tree (AST) in much the same way we add `print`(s) to debug states.
 During runtime, it prepares and inserts `print` statements into the function's AST after every assignment operation (`ast.Assign`, `ast.AugAssign` and `ast.AnnAssign`), and then executes the modified code in a separate namespace with `exec`.

-:memo: Use at your own risk in mission-critical environments, or with unknown agents, as compiling and executing code during runtime can cause unwanted side effects.
-For all use cases that matter, use `pdb` instead.

 #### Print variable assignments and execution info.